-- Problem: Revenue should belong to government funds. - Proper Practice: Transfer the revenue from non-government funds to government funds.
+•Problem: Revenue should belong to government funds.

+•Proper Practice: The revenue should be credited to government funds.

 D. Operation of Bank Accounts

 - Cheques were pre-signed. - Spoiled cheques were not marked off as "Cancelled" and attached to the cheque stub to prevent from reuse. - Cash books and bank reconciliation statements prepared monthly by school clerk were not reviewed by the school head.